 The risk that investors take when shelling out funds for startups is never a joke.
-Oftentimes, many would see it as just another bet in a game that only the 1% can play, but the truth is, no decision involving money ever comes easy.

 Such is the case for Snapchat’s earliest investors.
 Lightspeed Venture Partners was the first venture capital firm that invested in Snapchat, which today makes headlines after Snap Inc., its parent company, filed a $3 billion IPO last week.

 Snap Inc. is slated for it’s market debut in March.
 By that time, Lightspeed’s Jeremy Liew can expect money to flow in thanks to the decision he made a few years back.

 According to Business Insider, Liew first found Snapchat when it had less than 100,000 installs.
 His VC partner saw it on the phone of his daughter, who claimed that high schoolers only used three apps at the time: Angry Birds, Instagram and Snapchat.

 Subscribe to NextShark's Newsletter

 A daily dose of Asian America's essential stories, in under 5 minutes.